Bletchley railway station: Layout and facilities

 There are carriage sidings to the north of the station (along with the Bletchley train maintenance depot).
-A little to the south, the Bletchley Flyover (As of January 2021, under reconstruction) crosses over the main lines to carry East West Rail from Bedford towards Oxford.
+A little to the south, the Bletchley Flyover crosses over the WCML lines to carry East West Rail.
 The main buildings and station entrance are located on the west (Bletchley Park) side of the complex, off Sherwood Drive.
 An eastern entrance from central Bletchley (see below) is planned and funded.

 East West route

-As well as being on the national north–south West Coast Main Line, Bletchley is on the former Cambridge–Oxford Varsity line, which closed in 1967.
-The section between Bletchley and Bedford (the Marston Vale line) survived the closure.
-However, a major project called East West Rail is underway to rebuild and reopen the route to the west of Bletchley to Bicester Village via a new station at Winslow; the line between Bicester and Oxford has already been rebuilt.
-Eventually, full services through to Cambridge and the East of England are planned.

-East West Rail

 "East West Rail" is a major project to establish a strategic railway connecting East Anglia with Central, Southern and Western England.
 In particular, it plans to build (or rebuild) a line linking Oxford and Cambridge via Bicester, Milton Keynes (at Bletchley) and Bedford.
 The Oxford–Bedford aspect of the plan reuses the route of the former Varsity Line, extensively re-engineered.
-There is a funded, scheduled, programme in progress to re-open the Bletchley–Oxford route to passenger and freight traffic via Bicester by 2025 and a partially funded plan to re-open the entire route between Oxford and Cambridge.
-A key element of the plan is to extend Bletchley station up to the flyover and build high level platforms (see below) so that passengers may transfer between the lines.
-The new platforms are to be specified as suitable for trains no longer than four cars.
+The section between Oxford and Bletchley is ready for use.
+There is a programme in progress to establish the Bletchley– Cambridge section.

+A key element of the plan was to extend Bletchley station up to the flyover and build high level platforms (see below) so that passengers may transfer between the lines.
 The Bletchley Flyover from Oxford crosses over the WCML and by-passes the original Bletchley station, leading east towards Bedford or north to join the WCML at a junction north of the current (low-level) station.
 It was built in 1959 as part of the 1955 British Rail Modernisation Plan.
 From April 2020 to January 2021, the sections of the original flyover crossing the WCML were removed.
 The replacement structures were put in place in May 2021.
-By the end of May2024, construction of the new building and the link bridge to the main station were complete.
+By the end of May 2024, construction of the new building and the link bridge to the main station were complete.
+As of January 2026, scheduled passenger services have yet to commence, due to an industrial dispute over driver-controlled operation.